peasant98/semantic-splatting/README.md

 # feature-splatting-ns

+## New!
+RGB, Depth, and Feature Uncertainty Visualization!

+We now support the first uncertainty visualization in Nerfstudio.

 Official Nerfstudio implementation of Feature Splatting.

 **Note:** Nerfstudio version is designed to be easy-to-use and efficient, which is done via several